quochuythoong/Pure_Pursuit_Path_Following_Robot/README.md

 - An autonomous vehicle follows a chosen paths formed by multiple waypoints

 Approach:
-- Camera (bird-view) to detect the vehicle position (x-y coordinates) and its vector
+- Camera (bird-view) to detect the vehicle position (x-y coordinates) and its vector : Done
-- Create a simple GUI to interact
+- Create a simple GUI to interact and get waypoints : Done
-- Use computer to Stream - Calculate (Pure Pursuit algorithm) - Sending PWM (Pure Pursuit angular velocity output ...)
+- Use computer to Stream - Calculate (Pure Pursuit algorithm) - Sending rpm (Pure Pursuit angular velocity output ...) : Done
-- ESP32 to receive PWM and drive the vehicle
+- ESP32 to receive left and right motor speed from client : Done

 How-to:
 - Simple GUI